 ii) Credit Risk

-Credit Risk is the risk that a counterparty will default on its contractual obligations resulting in a financial loss to the Company.
+Credit Risk is the risk that a counter party will default on its contractual obligations resulting in a financial loss to the Company.
 It arises from credit exposure to customers and Balances with Banks.

 The Company holds cash and cash equivalents with banks which are having highest safety rankings and hence has a low credit risk.

 The Company's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
 The demographics of the customer, including the default risk of the industry and country in which the customer operates, also has an influence on credit risk assessment.
 Credit risk is managed through credit approvals, establishing credit limits and continuously monitoring the creditworthiness of customers to which the Company grants credit terms in the normal course of business.
 The Company has taken insurance cover for overseas debtors through ECGC but has not taken any insurance cover for local debtors.
 The company uses Expected Credit Loss (ECL) Model to assess the impairment loss or gain.
-The outstanding trade receivables due for a period exceeding 180 days as at the year ended 31 March 2024 is as follows
+The outstanding trade receivables due for a period exceeding 180 days as at the year ended 31 March 2025 is as follows.

 iii) Liquidity Risk